0xreeko/ruskelui/README.md

 - [🛠 Tooltip: `<rui-tooltip/>`](#rui-tooltip)

-### installation
+### Installation
+Run the following to install RuskelUI's Tailwind config file - the "-p" tag is optional and creates a PostCSS file:
+`npx ruskelui [-p]`

-This is the process to install RuskelUI components.
-TBC.
+Run the following to install the RuskelUI package:
+`npm i ruskelui`
+OR
+`yarn add ruskelui`

 ### rui-avatar